nucflash/LSHash/README.rst

 - numpy
 - redis (if persistency through Redis is needed)
+- cql (if persistency through Cassandra is needed)
 - bitarray (if hamming distance is used as distance function)

 To install: